mtod92/nucdraw/README.md

 Several functionalities are included to allow the customization of your graphs.
 See the following examples.

+If you use this package for your project, please remember to cite:
+10.5281/zenodo.15351036

 ```python
 from nucdraw import NucDraw